Martha Burton: Contributions and legacy

-Martha fell in love with tenpin bowling at a young age after being invited to bowl with friends on the lanes at St. Christophers Church in Chicago.
+Martha fell in love with tenpin bowling at a young age after being invited to bowl with friends on the lanes at St. Christopher's Church in Chicago.
 Her work with the Signal Corps relocated her to Washington D.C., where she become instrumental in the organization and development of the Washington D.C.
 Area Women's Bowling Association, the Greater Washington Bowling Senate, and a number of other bowling clubs and leagues.

 Martha promoted tenpin bowling for over 55 years as a volunteer and member of the Women's International Bowling Congress (WIBC) and the National Bowling Association (TNBA), serving as chairman of the National TNBA Hall of Fame and Eastern representative of the National TNBA junior ro.
 She was the first Black delegate to attend a WIBC Convention, and the only Black member at the formation of the Virginia State Women's Bowling Association of which she was instrumental in instituting.

 She organized the first black league in the nation's capital, and the first National Bowling Association Senate.
 She bowled with the first all-black women's team in her city and state associations, became the first black president of a WIBC local association, and was a driving force in TNBA.
 She was the first black delegate to the WIBC Convention in 1954.

 She was an active member of the WDCAWBA, joining the board of Directors in 1951, acting director for 12 years, elected 3rd vice-president for eight years, then served as president elect for another 8 years.